+Assembling an internal team is important to the overall success of the project evaluation.
 This may consist of anywhere between two and eight people who are invested in the successful implementation of a new system.
 Team members should be spread across the company so that all departments are represented.

 Each department will have their own unique needs, consult with them to determine what their current system or process do, that the new system must also be able to do.
 It’s important not to assume the new system will have all of the features and functionality your current system has.

 What do you have, what do you want, what do you need?